SESYNC-ci/basic-git-lesson/slides/config.md

 - There is a list of files, including a folder for data.
 - You are looking at a branch called `master`.
 - The commit history is available from the top bar.
-- The "Clone or download" button provides a URL.
+- The "Code" button provides a URL.

 In addition to being the center point for sharing commits with collaborators, GitHub is a rich platform for managing projects and inspecting the history.